 Discover the library

-Joan Miró’s private library
+Joan Miró’s personal library

 Fundació Joan Miró

-The Josep Lluís Sert Archive
+Josep Lluís Sert Archive

-- 40 reading seats
+- 40 reading desks.

 - Where is the library?

 The library is on the second floor of the foundation and can be reached using the stairs in front of the main entrance.